Skip to main content

 U.S. Department of Energy

-This policy applies to research involving human subjects conducted or supported by the U.S. Department of Energy (DOE).
-In addition to the Basic DOE policy for Protection of Human Subjects (10 CFR 745), additional requirements are provided in DOE 443.1C, Protection of Human Subjects (approved November 26, 2019).
 No human subject research conducted with DOE funding, at DOE institutions (regardless of funding source), or by DOE or DOE contractor personnel (regardless of funding source or location conducted), whether done domestically or in an international environment, including classified and proprietary research, may be initiated without both a Federalwide Assurance (FWA) or comparable assurance (e.g., Department of Defense assurance) of compliance and approval by the cognizant Institutional Review Board (IRB) in accordance with 10 CFR Part 745.103.
-(DOE443.1C (4)(a)(1)) Individuals engaged in human subject research subject to DOE requirements are responsible for complying with the DOE requirements as applicable, including exempt research.
+(DOE443.1C, Chg.1 (4)(a)(1)).
+Human subject research conducted by researchers from outside institutions at/using DOE/National Nuclear Security Administration (NNSA) user facility capabilities may only be initiated if the researchers have provided documentation of study-specific approval or exemption determination from the IRB/ethics board used by their institution.
+If the outside institutions using DOE facility capabilities are not funded by DOE, partnering with any DOE or DOE contractor organizations, or using DOE or DOE contractor employees or employee data, their studies will not be expected to comply with all other requirements in DOE 443.1C, Chg.1 unless the DOE/NNSA site responsible for the user facility requires such compliance.

 Contractor Requirements